devfans/devfans.github.io/_posts/2019-07-26-networking-solutions-and-engines-for-online-multiplayer-games.md

 The networking module in Unity was called UNet, which was already deprecated and Unity is working to make a new much powerful one, on which google might be keeping a partnership with Unity.

 #### Photon
 The Photo of Exit Games has built a cloud platform to have online multiplayer game developers, and they provide several solutions for game makers.
-The Photon Realtime is mainly targeted as a cloud-based full-stack networking solution with state replication architect which can provide customized service to use their cloud resources.
+The Photon Realtime is mainly targeted as a cloud-based full-stack networking solution with state replication architecture which can provide customized service to use their cloud resources.
 The Photon Unity Networking also called PUN is a solution based on the realtime solution but is focusing on integration with the Unity game engine which reimplemented Unity networking modules and enhanced it.
 The Photon Bolt is a customized solution with inspirations in design which need to run a Unity instance to serve as the authoritative server, also it provides flexible high-level APIs to optimize the performance.
 Another product of them is called Photon Quantum which is based on deterministic architecture and focuses on MOBA games and action games.

 #### SpatialOS
 The SpatialOS provided by the Improbable.io starts to show it's power with MMOs as the main target.
 With customized server worker running with the SpatialOS, it enables one game instance to has a large map and serve at least hundreds of players while the authoritative server is cross-host and dynamically scaling.
 With the investment from the Netease, SpatialOS has started the exploration of the Chinese market.

 #### Aether Engine
 The company called Hadean is a group of minds designing deep-level customization of how to let the application which espectially requires the realtime distributed computations to consume the hardware resource super efficiently and with automatic scaling according to the resource requirement.
 Their product is called HadeanOS which empowered some science computations work and shows its potential on MMO games.
 They established a partnership with EVE's maker the CCP and started to work on the amazing EVE: Aether Wars project.
 With this tech demo, it showed its potential in MMO realtime games.
 According to their statistics, the game instance had 3852 participants from all around the world and 14264 ships joined the war.
-Behind the project, the product called the Aether Engine started the attempts in the Game Market, especially for MMO realtime times.
+Behind the project, the product called the Aether Engine started the attempts in the game networking engine market, especially for MMO realtime games.

+#### Customized Engine
+For big game makers, they would normally make their own engine for their speicific game, which is deeply designed for the features required by the game.
+This would require rich game development experience and cost dedicated staff resources to focus on the networking part, while this way could provide better performance than a general networking engine product.

 In addition, I am not a native English speaker, just trying to get used with writing posts in it.